Although it’s your body’s “sleep hormone”, melatonin isn’t the only thing that impacts your sleep.

-As a general warning, most people get enough vitamins through the food they eat.
-Even vitamins should not be taken at inappropriately high doses, as it can be unsafe.
+As a general warning, most people get enough vitamins through their diet.
 Please consult your physician if you have concerns about taking certain supplements, including melatonin.

 Magnesium is crucial for your overall health, playing a key role in supporting muscle and nerve functions, blood pressure, bone health, and even energy production.
 Magnesium supplementation may even help alleviate the severity of PMS symptoms.

 In one study, magnesium was associated with improvement in overall sleep quality in a study with insomnia patients.
 Magnesium supplementation had a positive correlation with improved sleep efficiency, sleep time, sleep latency, and early morning awakening.

 Another study indicated a beneficial effect with several months supplementation of taking magnesiums for sleep.
 Taking a magnesium- melatonin-vitamin B complex in the treatment of insomnia had a positive correlation with sleep quality.

 - Dried beans and legumes, such as soybeans and lentils